acmsigsoft/EmpiricalStandards/docs/RepositoryMining.md

 - insufficient details about the applied processing steps of the selected repositories

 ## Invalid Criticisms
-- more data (or more repositories) required without appropriate justification
+- more data (or more sources, or more repositories) required without appropriate justification
 - study doesn’t use qualitative analysis/data
+- use of another source when there is an appropriate justification for the selection
+- revealing the name, statistics, code snippets, or statistics of the repositories used, if the omission of such information aims to protect the privacy of participants of a mixed-method study (e.g., the contributors answered a survey, and their names and details could be inferred if the repositories names are revealed).
+This also applies when the limitation is caused by an approved Ethical Protocol
+- in manual studies, requiring the disclosure of the time required for completion

 ## Suggested Readings